Editorial Guide

 Do not compare algae oil to flax as if they are identical

 ALA-rich foods and algae oil products can both belong in a vegan routine, but they answer different questions.
-NIH ODS explains that ALA is an essential fatty acid found in plant foods and oils, while EPA and DHA are long-chain omega-3s.
-The body can convert some ALA to EPA and DHA, but that conversion is limited.
-That is why a shopper looking specifically for direct EPA/DHA usually compares algae oil products rather than flax, chia, or walnuts.
+Because ALA conversion is limited, a shopper looking specifically for direct EPA/DHA usually compares algae oil products rather than flax, chia, or walnuts.

 This does not make flax or chia useless.
 It means they are food-pattern choices, not one-to-one substitutes for an algae EPA/DHA supplement.